ome/omero-iviewer/plugin/ol3-viewer/README.rst

 Prerequisite is, of course, an installed and working instance of OMERO.web.

+Add the plugin folder to the ``PYTHONPATH`` if not already set (this is the same path as for development of omero_iviewer itself).
-Add this folder to the PYTHONPATH, then register the plugin as a web.app:
+Then register the plugin as a web.app:

 ::

+    $ export PYTHONPATH=$PYTHONPATH:/path/to/omero_iviewer/plugin/
     $ bin/omero config append omero.web.apps '"ol3-viewer"'

 You need to build the OpenLayers Viewer JavaScript files:

 ::

-    $ npm run viewer
+    $ npm run plugin

 To keep the files up-to-date during development, don't forget to call: